Contact Information

 Research Interests

-Sociology of Science, Gender, Culture, Computational Social Science, Medical Sociology
+Sociology of Science and Technology, Gender, Culture, Computational Social Science, Medical Sociology

 Education